Kumano brushes Kumano fude

 Fude No Sato Kobo

-ClosedEvery Monday (if Monday is holiday, we open on Monday and close on Tuesday), around the New Year
+ClosedMondays (open on Monday if holiday and closed on Tuesday), around the New Year

 Business Hours10am to 5pm